6 Ways to Fix All in One WP Migration Import Export Stuck

 The free version of the All-in-One WP Migration plugin doesn’t allow uploading over 500 MB, sometimes over 250 MB.
 In that case, we need to do some tricks with the plugin.

-1. Go to Plugins>Plugin File Editor
+1. Go to Plugins > Plugin File Editorplugin file editor

-2. Select the plugin from right-top
+2. Select the plugin from the top right.select plugin and constants php

 3. Open constants.php and locate it on the right side